twostraws/ShaderKit/README.md

 }
 ```

+### Scanlines
+Applies scanlines and pixelation to the node.

+**Parameters:**

+- Uniform: `u_width`, vertical width of scanlines, also width of pixelation
+- Uniform: `u_brightness`, brightness of scanlines, between 0 and 1.0.
+Higher values introduce overexposure.
+- Uniform: `u_color`, blend color of scanlines

 ### Screen
 Applies an interlacing effect where horizontal and vertical lines of original color are separated by lines of another color